 Other nut or seed kinds of butter which work include smooth tahini and smooth peanut butter, but both these are quite overpowering, so I wouldn’t recommend it unless you really enjoy either of these flavors.

-Keto and sugar-free friends, this works with a monk fruit sweetened maple syrup– This is the only kind of sugar-free syrup I’d recommend using, as it has the consistency needed to hold this easy salted caramel fudge together.
+To keep it keto, I used monk fruit sweetened maple syrup– This is the only kind of sugar-free syrup I’d recommend using, as it has the consistency needed to hold this easy salted caramel fudge together.

 I used to think coconut oil and coconut butter were the same things.
 After attempting to eat an entire spoonful of coconut oil, thinking it was possible to consume it as though it were coconut butter, I realized how different they were.

 Coconut oil is like any oil on the market- It’s the oil which has been extracted from the coconut.

 Coconut butter is blended coconut flesh, which produces a creamy, sweet spread.

 You can technically use either in this recipe, but I find coconut oil gives it a better texture and really notes the salted caramel flavor.